 - To respond to emerging environmental threats facing North Carolinians and the nation.

-CEHS Supports three Scientific Facility Cores (MAFC = Molecular Analysis Facility Core, BBFC = Biostatistics & Bioinformatics Facility Core, IHSFC = Integrated Health Sciences Facility Core) and a Community Outreach & Engagement Core (COEC).
+CEHS Supports three Scientific Facility Cores (MAFC = Molecular Analysis Facility Core, BBFC = Biostatistics & Bioinformatics Facility Core, IHSFC = Integrated Health Sciences Facility Core) and a Community Engagement Core (CEC).
 These Facility Cores work together to advance research and foster collaborations in our program’s Research Focus Areas.